George Spencer-Churchill, Marquess of Blandford: Early life and education

 He is the son of James Spencer-Churchill, 12th Duke of Marlborough, and his first wife, Rebecca Mary Few Brown.
 He is also a descendant of Consuelo Vanderbilt (first wife of the 9th Duke of Marlborough).
+He is a half-brother of Lady Araminta Spencer-Churchill.

 He and his family are notable for being involved in a high-profile legal dispute around 1993, when his paternal grandfather (the 11th Duke of Marlborough) sought to disinherit Lord Blandford's father.
 Since his father has had a controversial past, including serving time in jail for road rage and forging prescriptions, Lord Blandford was announced as the financial beneficiary of his grandfather's estate.
 His inheritance was to include Blenheim Palace, a 187-room mansion set in 2,000 acres in Oxfordshire.

 He was educated at Harrow School, where he was captain of the school's polo team.
 From 2011 to 2014, he attended University College London, where he studied town planning.